microsoft/EdgeML/Applications/KeywordSpotting/MXChip-SRNN/README.md

 Here we demonstrate how SRNN can be used to deploy a key-word spotting model on the [Azure IoT Dev-Kit](https://microsoft.github.io/azure-iot-developer-kit/) powered by the Coretex M4.
 The model deployed is based on the [Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).
-It is trainined to recognise commands in the set: [go, no, on, up, bed, cat, dog, off, one, six, two, yes].
+It is trainined to recognise commands in the set: `[go, no, on, up, bed, cat, dog, off, one, six, two, yes]`.
 When no keyword is detected, the screen will print 'Noise'.

-Unit testing and benchmarking code that was used to develop this implementation of S-RNN is provided in the `tests` directory.
+Unit testing and benchmarking code that was used to develop this implementation of S-RNN is provided in the `tests` directory and can be used for debugging purposes.

 ## Instructions for Deployment